 Lead poisoning is a serious matter.
 It happens after repeated exposure to things that contain high levels of lead.
 This could be old paint, water, candy from another country, soil, and more.

 If children are around items with a high level of lead, they won’t have lead poisoning symptoms right away.
 But when they do, symptoms include stomach pain, headaches, vomiting, confusion, muscle weakness, seizures, hair loss, and anemia (a low red blood cell count).
 Long-term exposure to lead also can damage your brain, kidneys, and bone marrow.
 Marrow is the soft tissue inside bones.

-Lower levels of lead in the body can also cause problems, such as trouble paying attention, behavior problems, learning difficulties, and a fall in the IQ of young children.
-IQ stands for “intelligence quotient” and measures a person’s intelligence.
+Even low levels of lead exposure can cause health problems.
+These include attention deficits, behavior problems, learning difficulties, and decreased IQ in young children.
+IQ stands for “intelligence quotient.”
+It measures a person’s intelligence.

 - Wash your child’s hands and face before meals.

-If one or more of your children has high blood lead levels, your doctor will call your local health department.
-Persons from the health department can help by inspecting your home for old peeling paint and getting workers to remove the paint or cover it with new paint.
+- If one or more of your children has high blood lead levels, your child’s doctor will call your local health department.
+That agency can help you.
+It can inspect your home for the source of the lead.
+It can also help you find a way to correct the problem.

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.